fscompat/fscompat/README.md

 many frontends are dual- or triple- licensed under the ISC license and/or the GPL as well.

+Subprojects which do not state a license are dedicated to the public domain under CC0.

 ## Building

 fscompat uses Meson for building.
 To compile every platform that is